evertrue/mcrouter-cookbook/README.md

 ## default

+Wraps it all up with a nice bow.

-1. Sets up & updates apt
+1. Set up & updates apt using `apt::default`
-2. Installs git
+2. Install git using `git::default`
-3. Installs the necessary dependencies for mcrouter:
-    * various packages, including gcc & g++
+3. Include various recipes for this cookbook:
+    * `mcrouter::install`
+        - which includes `mcrouter::folloy`
+    * `mcrouter::configure`

+## install

+Handle the installation of mcrouter & its dependencies.

+## folly

-    * [`folly`](https://github.com/facebook/folly), a C++ lib Facebook developed
+Handle the installation of [`folly`](https://github.com/facebook/folly), a C++ lib Facebook developed.

-4. Installs `mcrouter`, and symlinks it to to `/usr/local/bin`
+## configure

+Configure mcrouter.

+## service

+Set up, enable, and start services for mcrouter.

 # Author